-Network Qualified Autism Service Professional - an individual who meets all of the following criteria:
+Network Qualified Autism Service Professional - An unlicensed and uncertified individual who as authorized under California law meets all of the following criteria:

-- Provides Behavioral Health Treatment. - Is supervised by a Network Qualified Autism Service Provider.

-- Provides treatment pursuant to a treatment plan developed and approved by the Network Qualified Autism Service Provider. - Is a behavioral service Provider who meets the education and experience qualifications described in Section 54342 of Title 17 of California Code of Regulations for an associate behavior analyst, behavior management assistant, behavior management consultant, or behavior management program. - Has training and experience in providing services for pervasive developmental disorder or autism pursuant to Division 4.5 (commencing with Section 4500) of the California Welfare and Institutions Code or Title 14 (commencing with Section 95000) of the California Government Code. - Is employed by the qualified autism service provider or an entity or group that employs qualified autism service providers responsible for the autism treatment plan.
+- Is supervised by a Network Qualified Autism Service Provider or Network Qualified Autism Service Professional at a level of clinical supervision that meets professionally recognized standards of practice. - Provides treatment and implements services pursuant to a treatment plan developed and approved by the Network Qualified Autism Service Provider. - Meets the education and training qualifications described in Section 54342 Title 17 of the California Code of Regulations. - Has adequate education, training, and experience, as certified by a Network Qualified Autism Service Provider or an entity or group that employs qualified autism service providers. - Is employed by the qualified autism service provider or an entity or group that employs qualified autism service providers responsible for the autism treatment plan.